 2. Zaagidiwin – Love

-It is my turn, I have to love myself before I can love anyone different
+It is my turn, I will love myself before I love somebody who is different

 3. Debwewin – Truth

-You have to look at yourself before you judge an other’s way of walking.
+You should look at yourself someone before you judge the way he/she walks along.

 4. Aakodewewin – Bravery

 Noongwa wii mshkowendamiing miinwaa wii mshkogaabwiiying manjiidig waa zhiwebadagwe.